 For licensees required to monitor in accordance with 10 CFR 20.1502, review a sample of NRC Form 5s.

-For licensees not required to monitor, due to the likelihood that a worker would not receive more than 500 mrem (5 millisieverts) in a year, review a sampling of NRC generated as a result of voluntary monitoring.
+For licensees not required to monitor, due to the likelihood that a worker would not receive more than 500 mrem (5 millisieverts) in a year, review a sampling of NRC Form 5s generated as a result of voluntary monitoring.
 If a licensee is not required to monitor and chooses not to monitor worker exposures, the inspector should review the licensee’s presumptive analysis of exposures and determine that the assumptions used in that analysis were adequate.

-As Low As Reasonably Achievable (ALARA).
+02.23 As Low As Reasonably Achievable (ALARA).